 R4054: The RECOMMENDED size of a PIN / Password is at least 8 characters using at least a 32 character alphabet.

-R4055: The PIN / Password that is unique to the DEVICE SHALL be conveyed to the CLIENT out-of-band.
+R4055: The PIN / Password that is unique to the SERVICE SHALL be conveyed to the CLIENT out-of-band.
 The methods of conveying the PIN out-of-band are out of the scope of this profile.

-R4056: To reduce the attack surface, the DEVICE and CLIENT MAY limit the number of failed authentication attempts as well as the time interval successive attempts are made for one TLS session.
+R4056: To reduce the attack surface, the SERVICE and CLIENT MAY limit the number of failed authentication attempts as well as the time interval successive attempts are made for one TLS session.

 Secure Channel

-A Secure (i.e., encrypted) Channel at the transport level is used to secure traffic between CLIENT and SERVICE.
+A Secure Channel at the transport level is used to secure traffic between CLIENT and SERVICE.

-R4057: All secure communication for Description, Control, and Eventing between the CLIENT and DEVICE MUST use a Secure Channel.
+R4057: All secure communication for Description, Control, and Eventing between the CLIENT and SERVICE MUST use a Secure Channel.

-R4072: A DEVICE MUST support receiving and responding to a Probe SOAP ENVELOPE over HTTP using a Secure Channel.
+R4072: A SERVICE MUST support receiving and responding to a Probe SOAP ENVELOPE over HTTP using a Secure Channel.

-R4073: A DEVICE MAY ignore a Probe SOAP ENVELOPE sent over HTTP that does not use a Secure Channel.
+R4073: A SERVICE MAY ignore a Probe SOAP ENVELOPE sent over HTTP that does not use a Secure Channel.

 R5013: A CLIENT MAY use a Secure Channel to contact multiple SERVICEs if they can be reached at the same address and port.
 As prescribed by R1015, a CLIENT may send a Probe over HTTP; this Probe and ProbeMatches are sent using the Secure Channel.